Artificial Intelligence Practice

 Many of the fields that had once seemed the sole province of humans - including those of medical diagnosis, stock trading, genetics, and law - are now being performed by computers.
 Machines and their learning-based algorithms have leapt forward in pattern-matching ability, the nuances of interpreting and communicating complex information, and most interestingly they are capable of doing human tasks even better than the people.

 In some activities, particularly when it comes to finding answers to problems, software already surpasses even the best managers.
 As machine learning progresses at a rapid pace, top executives will be called on to create the innovative new organizational forms needed to crowdsource the far-flung human talent that's coming online around the globe.
 Those executives will have to emphasize their creative abilities, their leadership skills, and their strategic thinking.

-At D2 Analytics Search Partners, we help our clients to hire the most intelligent, innovative and advanced technology leaders who strive to change the entire landscape of the human existence.
+At Gladwin Analytics, we help our clients to hire the most intelligent, innovative and advanced technology leaders who strive to change the entire landscape of the human existence.
 Our capabilities in Artificial Intelligence include:

 - Machine Learning

 - Object Recognition